sebastianmihai/Snowdrop-OS/README.md

 # Snowdrop OS - my homebrew operating system for PCs

 Snowdrop was written from scratch exclusively in assembly language.
-It features a graphical UI framework, development tools, games, and many others.
+It features a graphical and console applications, development tools, games, and many others.

 Visit the [project page](http://sebastianmihai.com/snowdrop/).